sudhanshuvlog/Devops-Master-Pipeline-End-To-End/README.md

 - We are going to deploy below game app on the K8s cluster.
 ![Snake Game Webapp](Screenshots/webapp.png)

+My recorded session for this project is uploaded on GeeksForGeeks - https://www.geeksforgeeks.org/batch/devops-22?tab=Live

 ## Project Overview

 ### Step 1: Fork and Customize Repository